Ashastry2/Ashastry2.github.io/README.md

-# This Portfolio's Skeleton is from the template below, I have modified to fit my goals -
+# This Portfolio's Skeleton is from the template below, I have modified to fit my goals.

 # [Start Bootstrap - Agency](https://startbootstrap.com/theme/agency)